 Social change leaders are so good at denying the fact that joy is a critical, foundational part of the job of social change.
 In fact, without it, social change is a pipe dream.

 So do yourself and your social change work a favor and take a break.
 Go do something that brings you a moment of joy.
 Then start doing that (or something equally joyful) every single day.
 Make joy a part of your daily diet and watch your social change results grow.
+Bring Joy back to Social Change.

 Photo Credit: Fuu J